 I booked a flight to Sri Lanka, quit my job in a social organization and started working in an Ayurveda Hotel.

 There, I accompanied Ayurveda guests during their „Panchakarma“ cleansing treatment.
 I loved what I did.
 Soon after, I passed exams as an ayurvedic nutrition counselor at Rosenbergs‘ European Academy of Ayurveda in Germany and became an ayurvedic cook at the My first cooking workshops could start.

 Besides, I was working as a women`s counselor and held weekly group trainings in Ayurveda nutrition and lifestyle for adults in health-related job transitions.
 Today I bring my experiences as a women’s counselor, an Ayurveda cook, an Ayurveda nutritional coach, a yogi, peace and conflict worker and social worker together.
 Honestely, I could not imagine a more heart-fulfilling task.

 Finally, I found my home

-I am a mother of a three-year-old daughter and live an ayurvedic family life in Tyrol, Austria and on the Cantabrian coast, in the north of Spain.
+I am a mother of a four-year-old daughter and live an ayurvedic life in Tyrol, Austria.

-Here, I am surrounded by people who, just like me, truly believe in living one’s potential and are working on their vision to come true.
-Here, I share my passion for the ayurvedic kitchen and lifestyle with women who are also following their hearts.
-And here, I live my dream.
+Here, I love to be surrounded by people who, just like me, truly believe in living one’s potential and are working on their vision to come true.
+Here, I share my passion for the ayurvedic kitchen and lifestyle with people who are also following their hearts.
+And here, I try to live my dream.